MMoronto/book-scraper/README.md

 # book-scraper
-This Ruby gem provides a Command Line Interface(CLI) to view a list of books from a book-series per search results from Goodreads website.
+This Ruby gem provides a Command Line Interface(CLI) to view a list of books from a book-series per search results from the Penguinrandomhouse website.